FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: False

 The longest fence in the world is Australia's 'Dingo Fence', at over 5,500km.
-Built in an effort to keep wild dingos away from grazers' sheep, it is longer than the Great Wall of China.
+It was built in an effort to keep wild dingos away from grazers' sheep.
 The 'Dingo Fence' is nearly 2m tall with gates, dotted at intervals of around 20km, along the entire length.

 However, it is not as long as the Great Wall of China, which, if all its parts are included in the equation, is about 21,000km long.

-4. Australia's very first fifty cent piece contained what value in silver content?
+4. Australia's very first fifty cent piece contained what percentage of silver content?

-Australia's original fifty cent piece, introduced with decimal currency in 1966, was a round shape and had about thirty five cents worth of silver in it!
+Australia's original fifty cent piece, introduced with decimal currency in 1966, was a round shape and was a blend of 80% silver to 20% copper.
+Over time, the value of the metal in the coin was worth more than the face value of the coin itself!
 It was replaced with a dodecagonal (twelve sided) coin, made from a nickel blend, with a kangaroo and an emu either side of the Australian Coat of Arms on one side of the coin.

 5. Uluru (Ayers Rock) is the largest monadnock in the world.